Jaguar Mark VII: Mark VII M (1954–1956)

-The four-speed manual gearbox remained the standard fitting but was now constant mesh and fitted with closer ratios, while the Borg Warner automatic, hitherto available only on exported Mark VIIs, now became optional for British buyers.
+The standard four-speed manual gearbox gained constant mesh and was fitted with closer ratios, while the Borg Warner automatic, previously available only on exported Mark VIIs, became optional for British buyers.
 Larger torsion bars were fitted to the front suspension.
-Flasher-type traffic indicators replaced semaphore arms.
+Flasher-type traffic indicators replaced semaphore arms front and rear.

-Distinguishing the Mark VII M from its predecessor, circular grilles over the horns were installed below the headlights in place of the former integrated auxiliary lamps, which were moved slightly further apart up-rated and mounted on the bumper.
-Both bumpers now wrapped further around the sides of the car.
-New large tail lamps with built-in reflectors now incorporated direction indicators.
+In front, circular grilles over the horns were installed below the headlights in place of the former integrated auxiliary lamps, which were moved slightly further apart, up-rated and mounted on the bumper.
+Both bumpers wrapped further around the sides of the car.
+New large tail lamps with built-in reflectors incorporated direction indicators.
 New headlamps were given Le Mans type diffuser glasses.
-Seats were now full length and incorporated Dunlopillo.
+Seats became full length and incorporated Dunlopillo.

 In 1956, with the advent of the Suez Crisis, Britain anticipated fuel rationing, and bubble cars appeared on the streets.
 Jaguar switched focus to their smaller saloons (the Mark I 2.4 had been introduced in 1955), and neither the Mark VII M nor any of its increasingly powerful but fuel-thirsty successors would match the production volumes of the original Jaguar Mark VII.
-Nevertheless, before it was superseded by the Mark VIII, the Mark VII M achieved 10,061 sales during its two-year production run.
+A total of 10,061 Mark VII M's were sold during its two-year production run, before being superseded by the Mark VIII.